 • Type declarations are expensive in PHP, since it is not a compiled language and those types have to be checked at runtime.
 However, that means that core contributors are very careful when adding new type declarations in new places.
 For most cases, you definitely should use them as the impact is negligible.

 • Try to avoid callbacks as much as possible.
-A foreach() loop may be a better idea than an array_map() in terms of perfomance.
+A foreach() loop may be a better idea than an array_map() in terms of performance.

 How Stuff Works